sachinchoolur/lightGallery/site-astro/src/content/docs/video-facades.md

 1. The item's `poster`.
-2. For YouTube slides, the thumbnail endpoint (`img.youtube.com`) — controlled by the existing `loadYouTubePoster` setting (default `true`).
+2. For YouTube slides, the thumbnail endpoint (`img.youtube.com`), controlled by the existing `loadYouTubePoster` setting (default `true`).
 3. The item's `thumb`.

-A slide with **no resolvable poster** keeps the previous eager-iframe behavior — a facade never renders as an empty box.
+A slide with **no resolvable poster** keeps the previous eager-iframe behavior, a facade never renders as an empty box.
-Vimeo and Wistia posters are not synthesized from provider endpoints (those need authenticated APIs); give those slides a `poster` or rely on the `thumb` chain — with the vimeoThumbnail plugin active, the fetched Vimeo thumb feeds the chain automatically.
+Vimeo and Wistia posters are not synthesized from provider endpoints (those need authenticated APIs); give those slides a `poster` or rely on the `thumb` chain, with the vimeoThumbnail plugin active, the fetched Vimeo thumb feeds the chain automatically.

-Two settings intentionally bypass the facade: `autoplayFirstVideo` (default `true`) and `autoplayVideoOnSlide` materialize the iframe immediately — an autoplaying facade would defeat both.
+Two settings intentionally bypass the facade: `autoplayFirstVideo` (default `true`) and `autoplayVideoOnSlide` materialize the iframe immediately, an autoplaying facade would defeat both.

 HTML5 `<video>` slides are unaffected: they already load metadata lazily and keep their native poster handling.